 Quality medical analysis requires time and professional training.
 Our fees reflect that commitment.

-All nexus letters are authored by a licensed medical physician with extensive clinical training.
+All nexus letters and medical opinion reports are authored by a licensed medical physician with extensive clinical training.
 Each opinion is based on a careful review of the medical record, accepted medical literature, and a clear, defensible rationale.

 We do not guarantee outcomes or write predetermined conclusions.
 Our role is to provide an honest, well-reasoned medical opinion that can withstand VA review and legal scrutiny.